-By 2016 street art has gone mainstream.
+By 2022 street art has become mainstream.
 Auctioneers, collectors and museum directors are scrabbling to learn urban art vocabulary and develop positions on street art issues.

 Our picture archive provide you with capture of designs [ some lasting only 3 weeks ] dating back to 2008 , there are the very colorful super tags with others being true super scale street art with contribution from ROA and the like.

 There is as yet no simple definition of street art.
 It is an amorphous beast encompassing art which is found in or inspired by the urban environment.
 With anti-capitalist and rebellious undertones, it is a democratic form of popular public art probably best understood by seeing it in situ.